 About an acre was cleared by hand and prepared for planting.
 Approximately 500 three-year-old blueberry plants were purchased and planted in 1990.
 The same year the record rainfall flooded the creeks and surrounding land.
 Most of these were washed down the creek and the irrigation pipe was a ruined, twisted mess.
 Fortunately, the "mother plants" were unscathed, so thousands of blueberry bush "cuttings" were pruned from the mother plants and propagated in a lean-to greenhouse.
 Several thousand mature bushes were purchased and planted the following year.

 The next six years were productive with land preparation, propagating, planting, fertilizing, installing irrigation, and maintaining the previous years' bushes.
 The propagated plants were re-potted into one gallon containers and planted in the fields (havens) over a couple of years.
 A variety of one-year-old plants were purchased and repotted and planted in subsequent years.
 Many plants were mulched with decomposed bark carried in 5 gallon buckets.
 Eventually, a Weed badger, or hydraulically driven cultivator, to spin out the weeds between the bushes was purchased.
 Herbicides weren't necessary and diseases were aerated, and the hand-spread cottonseed meal was incorporated into the soil.
-Now we use an organic, OMRI approved, Neptune's Harvest, a hydrolized fish product.
+Now we use an organic, OMRI approved, Alaskan Fish Emulsion, a hydrolized fish product.

 Originally, the plan was to have the blueberries harvested and sold wholesale.
 Blueberry plants take about five or six years to bear substantial fruit.
 We didn't have enough volume to do this at first, so we tried U-pick and We-pick.
 We really liked the idea of sharing the fun, almost addictive, experience of picking blueberries and enjoying summer harvest with others.
 (Really, this is not a Tom Sawyer/fun to paint the fence persuasive technique.)
 It's sort of like Henry David Thoreau's wood warming him twice.
 Love to pick, love to eat, and it's healthy for body and soul.
 We want you to enjoy our farm, like it was your farm.
 Many of our customers have begun a family experience tradition of gathering, preparing, and storing blueberries.
 Some comment on the joy of sharing and savoring the pleasant summer memories as they eat the pies, muffins, or frozen berries in the winter.